 I recently had a fascinating conversation about fees with another M&A professional.
-We have never worked in the same geographic region, and had no hesitation about openly discussing our firm’s fee structures.
+We weren’t competitive because our firms worked in different geographic regions, so we had no hesitation in openly discussing our firm’s fee structures.

 His firm is considerably larger than mine.
 They employ dozens of professionals, associates and support people.